pimoroni/yukon/docs/modules/dual_output.md

 ### Accessing the Outputs

 The `DualOutputModule` class uses MicroPython's native [Pin class](https://docs.micropython.org/en/latest/library/machine.Pin.html) for its outputs.
-To Pin objects are created and made accessible through the `.outputs` list.
+Two Pin objects are created and made accessible through the `.outputs` list.

 Here is an example that enables and toggles one of the outputs.